tenable/terrascan/README.md

 Use "terrascan [command] --help" for more information about a command.
 ```

+### Step 3: Integrate with CI\CD	## Rule Suppression
+Please refer to our [documentation to integrate with your pipeline](https://docs.accurics.com/projects/accurics-terrascan/en/latest/cicd/).

 ## Rule Suppression
 If a rule is generating an expected false positive, you can tell terrascan to skip it.